 BILL SUMMARY: The bill establishes general provisions governing a Coastal Recreational Fishing License (CRFL) and sets out a fee structure for the sale of these licenses.
 License fee exemptions are granted for certain classes of individuals.
-It creates a Marine Resources Restoration Fund in the Department of the Environment and Natural Resources (DENR) to hold the proceeds from the sale of CRFL's, and provides for the allocation of the proceeds.
+Information collected about applicants is confidential and is not subject to the public records law.
+The net proceeds from the sale of Coastal Recreational Fishing Licenses shall be credited to the General Fund and are to be spent for environmental, protection and restoration activities.
 The bill also recodifies the Recreational Commercial Gear License (RCGL) without substantive changes.